 Our homestead is not your typical farm set up.
 While we try to keep things as simple as possible there is always the issue of show pigs.
+Have you ever heard of the sport of showing livestock?
+No!
+Let me tell you a bit about it.

 Commercial producers are working to create food and lots of it to feed our nation.
 They also have to meet high quality standards created and constantly changing because of government regulations and our society.
 This makes their job as a livestock producer challenging but rewarding.
+Quality animal care and handling are musts for producers.

 Then there is the other side of swine.
 Showing livestock.
 These producers are striving not so much for numbers but for animal perfection.
-One that has good muscling, heavy boned, solid structure that will last and all of these qualities must continue to the next generation.
-Sound easy?!?!

 Adding to this the demands of showmen and you get a stressful recipe.
 A great example is youth showing at county fairs.
 Many of these kids take showing very seriously, as though it’s their sport.
 But how hard can it be?
 You just need the best pig right?